Nargesjamshidpour/Nargesjamshidpour/README.md

 ---

 ## 🧩 About Me
-I am a WordPress developer with solid experience across custom theme development, plugin engineering, and WooCommerce integrations.
+I am a front-end - back-end and WordPress developer with solid experience across custom theme development, plugin engineering, and WooCommerce integrations.
 Over the last two years, I have expanded my work into **automation (n8n, Make)** and **AI integrations**, creating smart assistants for websites, ticketing systems, and Instagram admin workflows.

 My focus is building **scalable**, **practical**, and **business-oriented** solutions for brands.